• Skip to main content

 Plus, when you suffer from back pain, it can wreak havoc on your sleep, which in return increases recovery time because your body doesn’t get the rest it needs.

-A good massage before bed will take away your pain, your anxiety, and promote a long, deep and healing sleep.
+A good massage before bed will take away your pain, and your anxiety, and promote a long, deep, and healing sleep.

 4. Infrared Heating Pad